On $k$-jet field approximations to geodesic deviation equations: Non-linear approximation schemes and higher order geodesic deviation equations. Application to pseudo-Finsler structures

-We have analyzed the possible approximation schemes for the exact geodesic deviation equation when $\xi^\mu$ are infinitesimal, showing that for an arbitrary spray, the only scheme consistent with the action of the set of transformations $\Gamma^\infty(\mathbb{R}^n)$ corresponds to the Jacobi equation of $\nabla$.
-However, {\it Theorem A} leaves open the possibility for the existence of alternative approximation schemes if the monomials $\{\xi^\mu\xi^\nu,\mu,\nu=1,...,n\}$ are not negligible.
+We have until now only considered the possible approximation schemes for the exact geodesic deviation equation such that the monomials $\{\xi^\mu\xi^\nu,\,\mu,\nu=1,...,n\}$ are negligible, showing that for an arbitrary spray, the only approximation scheme consistent with the action of $\Gamma(\mathbb{R}^n)$ corresponds to the Jacobi equation of the connection $\nabla$.
+However, {\it Theorem A} leaves open the possibility for the existence of alternative consistent approximation schemes if the monomials $\{\xi^\mu\xi^\nu,\mu,\nu=1,...,n\}$ are not negligible.
 In this case, one can still use Taylor's expansion on the parameter $\epsilon$ and $k$-jet field approximations.
-Such method is a direct generalization of Ba{\.z}a{\'n}ski's theory from the Lorentzian setting to general sprays.
-Thus, let $\mathcal{S}$ be a spray defined in an open cone $\mathcal{C}\hookrightarrow TM$.
-Then one can consider the expansions \eqref{omegakfield}, its derivative functions and insert them in the exact deviation equation \eqref{standardexactdeviationequation}.
-The connection coefficients are also develop in the variable $\epsilon$, obtaining an infinite formal polynomial series in $\epsilon$,
+This method is a direct generalization to arbitrary sprays of Ba{\.z}a{\'n}ski's theory \cite{Bazanski1977}, originally formulated for Lorentzian metrics.

+Let $\mathcal{S}$ be a spray defined on the sub-manifold $\mathcal{C}\hookrightarrow TM$.
+Then we can consider the expansions \eqref{omegakfield}, their time derivatives and insert them in the exact deviation equation \eqref{standardexactdeviationequation}.
+The connection coefficients are also expanded in the variable $\epsilon$ around $\epsilon'=0$, obtaining a formal series in $\epsilon$,